 - Be aware of your surroundings.
 As you are concentrating on your game, someone may be watching.
 This makes you an easy target for a crime.

 - Keep an eye on your device battery.
 You don't want to find yourself in a situation where you have no way to call for help.

 Travelling at night

 - Wear reflective gear.

-- If riding on transit, ask the driver whether you can be let off closer to your destination.
+- If riding on transit, always sit near the bus driver.
+Ask the driver if you can be let off closer to your destination.

 Lock all doors and keep windows up when driving.
 Most car-jackings take place when vehicles are stopped at intersections.